What types of grants does the Coalition for Family Building offer?

 The personal statement is the best way to let the Medical Advisory Board know who you are and why you should receive a grant.
 It is a large part of the scoring process and is a great way to increase your chances of getting a grant.
 The applications are scored by the medical advisory board and the personal statement accounts for a large number of points.
 Applications that do not have personal statements will likely not have enough points to secure a grant.

-Is my $25 application fee refunded if I do not receive a grant?
+Is the application fee refunded if I do not receive a grant?

 No. The application fee covers the cost of using the online application system.
 We are unable to refund any application fees.